Submit transaction enrollment requests

 Complete enrollment tasks

-When there's a new task that requires the provider to take action, Stedi adds a task to the enrollment request with instructions and sets the enrollment status to Provider Action Required.
-The email address listed as the Person for Stedi to contact will also receive a notification that there's a new task to complete.
+When there's a new task that requires you to take action, Stedi adds a task to the enrollment request with instructions and sets the enrollment status to Provider Action Required.
+You'll receive a notification email that there's a new task to complete.

 You can review and manage tasks at the top of the enrollment request's details page in the Stedi portal.
 You must have the Operator role or above to complete enrollment tasks.